Tower of London Tickets and Tours: how to buy, prices and schedules

 The monumental complex that encompasses the 'Tower of London' can be overwhelming if you do not have much time for your visit, so I want to recommend some of its essential areas.

-Wakefield Tower: in its lower part, you can see an exhibition of how prisoners were tortured with replicas of the objects used by their executioners and around which lives the most famous colony of crows on the planet.
+• Wakefield Tower: in its lower part, you can see an exhibition of how prisoners were tortured with replicas of the objects used by their executioners and around which lives the most famous colony of crows on the planet.
 These birds were known at the time as the guardians of the Tower of London.

 Tower of London opening hours

-The Tower of London is open every day of the year, except 24, 25 and 26 December and January 1.
+The Tower of London is open every day of the year, except 24, 25 and 26 December and 1 January.

-The opening hours of the 'Tower of London' vary at different times of the year, sometimes opening from 9.00 to 16.30 and others from 10.00 to 17.30, so I recommend you check them on their official website, depending on the dates of the calendar in which you travel.
+The opening hours of the 'Tower of London' vary at different times of the year, sometimes opening from 9.00 to 16.30 and sometimes from 10.00 to 17.30, so I recommend you check them on their official website, depending on the dates of the calendar in which you travel.

 How to get to the Tower of London